tyler-technologies-oss/kong-aws-cloudformation-template/README.md

 First, open the `getSSHConf.sh` script (in the `scripts` folder), and replace `<ec2_key_pair_name>` with the name of the EC2 key pair you created as a prerequisite to running this template.

-Next, copy the .pem file that contains your key pair to the ~/.ssh folder.
+Next, copy the .pem file that contains your key pair to your ~/.ssh folder.

-Then run the script as follows, where <stack_name> is the name of the top-level CloudFormation template you provided when you created the stack:
+Then run the script as follows, where <stack_name> is the name of the CloudFormation stack you provided when you created it:

 ```bash
 ./getSSHConf.sh <stack_name> > ~/.ssh/kong-config